 Tension headaches, resulting from stress, are not as severe as other types.

-People with tension headaches might say they feel like they have a band tight around their head.
+People with tension headaches might say they feel like they have a band tight around their heads.
 Over-the-counter medications and stress relief measures should take care of them.

 Pseudotumor cerebri occurs mainly in young women who are overweight.
 Fluid around the brain causes sufferers to experience a headache all day.
 If untreated, this type of headache will also cause blindness because of the pressure on the optic nerve.
 Medication and weight loss can help.
 In some situations, a shunt is inserted to drain fluid from the brain to the stomach.